Pure, beautifully made spirits

 The responsibility is to represent accurately and straightforwardly what craft-method distillers do, to not cheapen their accomplishment by resorting to meaningless hype or by describing it inaccurately.
 We try to represent distillers with the same integrity they do their work with.

-Chris Stevens, based in Denver, manages distribution in the Midwest.
+Chris Stevens, based in Knoxville, manages distribution nationwide.
 A CSW and CSS, Chris started out in the restaurant industry in management and purchasing, where he developed his love for wine and spirits.
-Don discovered him managing a large wine territory for Young’s Market and brought him on in 2008.
+Don Sutcliffe discovered him managing a large wine territory for Young’s Market and brought him on in 2008.

-Ansley Coale has taught a graduate seminar on Tacitus’ Histories and Roman Numismatics at UC Berkeley, apprenticed with a dhow-builder on Lamu, walked from Lahoul to Cham, renovated Victorian buildings in San Francisco, co-founded the Germain-Robin distillery, performed Argentine tango before paying audiences, founded the marketing company Craft Distillers, walked four times from Oaxaca to Juquila, and, he hopes, helped a few human beings.
+Ansley Coale taught a graduate seminar on Tacitus’ Histories and Roman Numismatics at U C Berkeley, served as apprentice to a dhow-builder on Lamu, walked from Lahoul to Cham, renovated Victorian buildings in San Francisco, co-founded the Germain-Robin distillery, performed Argentine tango before paying audiences, founded the marketing company Craft Distillers, walked five times from Oaxaca to Juquila, and – he hopes – helped a few humans along the way.